-Guides directly based on Michigan Election Law (MCL)
+Guides directly based on Michigan Law (MCL-Michigan Compiled Laws)

 THE CHARTER TOWNSHIP ACT